 Chairman of the UIC Council

-Long a faculty member at Simon Fraser University, Canada, between 1990 and 1998, he subsequently served at Hong Kong Baptist University from 1998 to 2015, in a variety of key roles, from Head of the Department of Mathematics, Dean of Science, Director of Graduate School, to Associate Vice-President.
-Before joining UIC, Professor Tang was the Vice-president and Provost at the Southern University of Science and Technology as well as its Chair Professor of Mathematics.
+Professor Tang Tao obtained his Bachelor’s degree in Mathematics from Peking University in 1984, followed by a PhD in Applied Mathematics from the University of Leeds in 1989.
+Long a faculty member at Simon Fraser University, Canada, between 1990 and 1998, he subsequently served at Hong Kong Baptist University from 1998 to 2015, in a variety of roles, from Head of the Department of Mathematics, Dean of Science, Director of Graduate School, to Associate Vice-President.
+Before joining UIC, Professor Tang Tao was the Vice-president and Provost at the Southern University of Science and Technology as well as its Chair Professor of Mathematics.

-Provost, Chair Professor
+CHEN Zhi, Chair Professor

-Prof. Chen is an internationally acclaimed scholar and researcher in Chinese Studies.
+Professor Chen Zhi is an internationally acclaimed scholar and researcher in Chinese Studies.
 His diversified interests in Chinese Studies include classical studies and early Chinese culture and history, historical writings, traditional Chinese poetry, excavated documents and paleography: bronze inscriptions and bamboo and silk writings, and intellectual history of the Ming and Qing dynasty.

 Vice President (Academic), Dean of Division of Science and Technology

-Prof. Huang is one of the leading industrial applied mathematicians in Canada with an international reputation.
+Professor Huang Huaxiong is one of the leading industrial applied mathematicians in Canada with an international reputation.
 His research covers a wide range of topics, including fluid mechanics and scientific computing, with applications in finance, biology, physiology and medicine.
 He has published over 100 papers and serves on the editorial board of several academic journals.

 Party Secretary of the College Party Committee, Vice President (Administration)

 Professor Mao Yaqing is an education expert who received his PhD Degree from Beijing Normal University.
 He is the Deputy Head of the National Working Group of Experts on the Training of Primary and Secondary School Principals, and Vice Chairman of the National Association for the Training of Primary and Middle School Principals.
 He is also the Director of the Research Centre of Principal Leadership at the Beijing Normal University, and a senior visiting scholar of London University as well as the University of Michigan.
-Professor Mao’s research mainly covers education leadership, school management improvement and quality of higher education and management.
+Professor Mao Yaqing’s research mainly covers education leadership, school management improvement and quality of higher education and management.
 He has published over 10 books and more than 100 papers on recognised periodicals.
-In 2005 and 2010 respectively, both from Ministry of Education of China, Prof Mao received The New Century Excellent Talent Award and Outstanding Research Award of China Academic Humanities and Social Sciences.
+In 2005 and 2010 respectively, both from Ministry of Education of China, Professor Mao Yaqing received The New Century Excellent Talent Award and Outstanding Research Award of China Academic Humanities and Social Sciences.

-Prof. Jia Weijia obtained his Doctorate of Science from the Polytechnic Faculty of Mons, Belgium.
+Professor Jia Weijia obtained his Doctorate of Science from the Polytechnic Faculty of Mons, Belgium.
 He was a Professor at the Department of Computer Science in City University of Hong Kong.
-Between 2014 and 2017, he served as the Zhiyuan Chair Professor of the Department of Computer Science and Engineering in Shanghai Jiaotong University, China.
+Between 2014 and 2017, he served as the Zhiyuan Chair Professor of the Department of Computer Science and Engineering in Shanghai Jiao Tong University, China.
 From 2018 to June 2020, he served as Chair Professor of the University of Macau and the Deputy Director of State Key Laboratory of Internet of Things for Smart City.

 Associate Vice President (Student Development)

-Prof. Cho is renowned for her contribution in the accounting profession in both the HKSAR and the Mainland.
+Professor Stella Cho is renowned for her contribution in the accounting profession in both the HKSAR and the Mainland.
 She is a Certified Public Accountant and a fellow member of a number of professional accountancy bodies including HKICPA, ACCA, TIHK, HKSI, SCAA, just to name a few.
-Prof. Cho has served the HKICPA as an elected Council Member for ten terms and the President of HKIAAT for three terms.
+Professor Stella Cho has served the HKICPA as an elected Council Member for ten terms and the President of HKIAAT for three terms.
 She was elected as a member of the HKSAR Election Committee (Accountancy Sub-sector) for three terms.
-Prof. Cho was appointed by the HKSAR Government to serve in many government committees, review panels, appeal boards.
+Professor Stella Cho was appointed by the HKSAR Government to serve in many government committees, review panels, appeal boards.
 Currently, she is an appointed member of the Panel for Public Interest Entities Auditors Review Tribunal, and the Deposit Protection Appeals Tribunal.
-In 2016 and 2019, she was appointed as a member of the 1st and the 2nd Advisory Board of Accounting Standards for Business Enterprises, Ministry of Finance, P.R.C. respectively.
+In 2016 and 2019, she was appointed as a member of the 1st and the 2nd Advisory Board of Accounting Standards for Business Enterprises, Ministry of Finance, PRC, respectively.
 In 2017, she was appointed as the Vice President of Accounting Society of Zhuhai.
 She was elected as a member of the 4th Council for the Promotion of Guangdong-Hong Kong-Macao Cooperation in 2018, and the Deputy Director of its Accounting Profession Committee in 2019.

-In addition to his scholarship, Prof. Bailey also has a wealth of experience in university administration at a senior level.
+In addition to his scholarship, Professor Adrian Bailey also has a wealth of experience in university administration at a senior level.
 Apart from his current deanship, he has taken on diverse roles of importance, including Head of the Department of Geography, Head of the School of Geography, Director of Center for Advancement of Social Science Research and Acting Director of the David C. Lam Institute for East-West Studies (LEWI).

-Prof. Li Jianhui received his Bachelor’s Degree from Jilin University and MPhil Degree from Beijing Normal University.
+Professor Li Jianhui received his Bachelor’s Degree from Jilin University and MPhil Degree from Beijing Normal University.
 He was conferred a PhD by Peking University.
-Prior to joining UIC, Prof. Li was Deputy Director of the Office of Graduate Training of the Graduate School and has served as Vice Dean of the College of Philosophy, Beijing Normal University for two years.
-Since 1996, Professor Li has been invited as visiting scholar to the University of Wisconsin-Madison, Harvard University, the University of California Berkeley, the University of Oxford, Needham Research Institute of Cambridge and Utrecht University.
+Prior to joining UIC, Professor Li was Deputy Director of the Office of Graduate Training of the Graduate School and has served as Vice Dean of the College of Philosophy, Beijing Normal University for two years.
+Since 1996, Professor Li Jianhui has been invited as visiting scholar to the University of Wisconsin-Madison, Harvard University, the University of California Berkeley, the University of Oxford, Needham Research Institute of Cambridge and Utrecht University.

-Prof. Li’s research is in the area of philosophy of cognitive science, philosophy of mind, philosophy of biology, and social studies of science.
+Professor Li Jianhui’s research is in the area of philosophy of cognitive science, philosophy of mind, philosophy of biology, and social studies of science.
 His research was supported by the National Social Science Foundation as major programme, key programme, and general programme, respectively.
 He published over 8 books and more than 60 papers.
 Two books were awarded as excellent achievements of Beijing Philosophy and Social Science Award, and another book was awarded as excellent achievement of University Research Award of Ministry of Education (Humanity and Social Science).

 Managing Director for Finance and Administration

 Mr Nelson Chan completed his Higher Diploma in Accountancy at HK Polytechnic in 1977.
 After graduation, he worked in KPMG Peat Marwick and then the Asia Headquarter of Reader’s Digest for a total of 27 years until 2004, rising to the rank of Regional CFO for the latter’s Asian operations.
-Since 2004, he has been a business and financial consultant providing services to joint venture deals in China, business mergers, US reporting and IPO, etc. When time permitted, Nelson also lectured in universities in a number of cities in China and participated in mentoring programmes for accountancy students in Hong Kong.
+Since 2004, he has been a business and financial consultant providing services to joint venture deals in China, business mergers, US reporting and IPO, etc. When time permitted, Mr Nelson Chan also lectured in universities in a number of cities in China and participated in mentoring programmes for accountancy students in Hong Kong.

-Dean of Division of Business and Management, Chair Professor
+Dean of Division of Business and Management

-Prof. Steve Liu earned his Ph.D. degree from University of Leeds, England.
+Professor Steve Liu earned his PhD degree from University of Leeds, England.
 He began his academic career at Central South University, China, and taught successively at Imperial College, England from 1991 to 1994, followed by the University of Kent, England since 1995.
 With a wealth of experience in administration and management, he was appointed as the Head of Management Science Sector of Kent Business School and the Director of Joint Research Centre for Anglo-Chinese Business and Management.

-Besides his deanship and Chair Professor position at DBM, Prof. Liu is serving as a Professor of Beijing Normal University, the Chair Professor in Management Science and Computational Mathematics, Kent Business School, University of Kent, the Overseas Professor in Evaluation Centre, Chinese Academy of Sciences (CAS), and the Overseas Assessor for management and mathematics, CAS.
+Besides his deanship and Chair Professor position at DBM, Professor Steve Liu is serving as a Professor of Beijing Normal University, the Chair Professor in Management Science and Computational Mathematics, Kent Business School, University of Kent, the Overseas Professor in Evaluation Centre, Chinese Academy of Sciences (CAS), and the Overseas Assessor for management and mathematics, CAS.

-Prof. Liu’s main research areas are in Management and Computational Mathematics, specifically in productivity and performance analysis, scientometrics and research evaluation, numerical partial differential equations, and computational optimal control.
+Professor Steve Liu’s main research areas are in Management and Computational Mathematics, specifically in productivity and performance analysis, scientometrics and research evaluation, numerical partial differential equations, and computational optimal control.
 Over 200 of his research papers have been published or accepted for publication, mostly in major international journals.
 He has also taken up the Editorships of several journals, including Omega - The International Journal of Management Science, Information Process Management, and Journal of Research Management, etc.